ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: "Healing Hour "
-    text: Trance Healing is a profound and sacred practice, acting as a bridge between the physical and spiritual realms.
-Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the loving guidance of Spirit Guides.
-      This practice is not merely a technique but a dance of trust and connection, blending energies that allow the spirit world to work through Tiago, bringing forth healing that touches the deepest parts of one's being.
+    text: Trance Healing is a profound and sacred practice, a bridge between the physical and spiritual realms.
+In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the loving guidance of Spirit Guides.
+This practice is not merely a technique but a dance of trust and connection, a blending energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.
     title: What is Trance Healing?
     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
   - type: text_image